• Skip to primary navigation

 Roasted Veggie Enchiladas

-This south of the border dish is just scrumptious but it’s not loaded with heavy oils and cheese like the original version.
-It can be the focal point of any pot luck or dinner party or just the perfect dinner after a long day.
-Your friends and family will thank you for this treat.
+This south-of-the-border dish is just scrumptious, but it’s not loaded with heavy oils and cheese like the original version.
+It can be the focal point of any potluck, dinner party, or just the perfect meal after a long day.

 Servings: 6 people